 Some Poskim maintain that by Kiddush and Havdalah the above doesn't apply, and the entire Becher of wine may be drunk in one gulp.
 (See Shu"t Mishne Halachos Vol. 8 Siman 33)

 Soft drinks, juices, water or other drinks are not subject to the above Halacha, as it only pertains to wine.

 Halachos for Tuesday, August 19, 2014

 1) It is proper to leave over a little bit of what was in your plate, and not totally finish everything down to the last crumb.
-(See Ben Ish Chai Parshas B'Har Siman 14 and Sefer Eitz Hasadeh Chapter 19:13 quoting Rav Chaim Kanievsky shlita that it is good to be stringent with this.)
+(See Ben Ish Chai Parshas B'Har Siman 14 and Sefer Eitz Hasadeh Chapter 19:13 quoting Rav Chaim Kanievsky Zatzal that it is good to be stringent with this.)

 One who took a bite out of a piece of bread[or other food items], should not put it back in middle of the table, as it is unappetizing to other people and they will not eat from it after it was bitten from.
 Rather he/she should make sure to finish the entire piece.
 (Mishna Berura 170:36)

-One should not spit, burp, blow their nose ludly, or similar things, in front of another person at the table.
+One should not spit, burp, blow their nose loudly, or do similar things, in front of another person at the table.
 (See Aruch HaShulchan Siman 170:12 that these things should not be done in front of others anytime, even not during a meal, based on the Talmud Chagiga 5a and Eiruvin 99a)

 One whose hands are unclean should not eat at a table with others.
 (Kaf HaChaim 163:14)